-How to Get Free Money With These 8 Simple & Easy Methods
+How to Get Free Money With These 7 Simple and Easy Methods

 The internet is a treasure chest of free cash — you just have to know where to look.

 No, you can’t order money-tree seeds or buy a fully loaded cash cannon, but you can complete some quick and simple tasks to start making money online.

 Free Money: 7 Places to Find Extra Money Online

 There are a number of companies, websites and apps that offer easy money, so we scoured the internet to find the best — and most legitimate — ways to tap into that extra cash.

 State treasuries throughout the United Sates have more than $43 billion in unclaimed funds, according to The New York Times.
 Just sitting around!
 Waiting for you to come play lost and found.

 There are a few websites that allow you to check for unclaimed property, including the National Association of Unclaimed Property Administrators and MissingMoney.com.
 (Beware of scam look-alike sites!)